rails/rails/guides/source/getting_started.md

 placed before any private or protected method in the controller in order to work.

-Given that, let's add the `show` action, as follows:
+Given that, let's add the `show` action as follows:

 ```ruby
 class ArticlesController < ApplicationController